ste-hue/seventyfive_zen/README.md

 **You don't get what you want.**
 **You get what you no longer internally debate.**

-- Nothing "manifests" for the indecisive.
-- The universe doesn't reward desire.
-- It responds to clarity + coherence + time.

-**Process:**
 1. Name the outcome precisely
 2. Assume it as inevitable
 3. Eliminate internal counter-speech